Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

   </tr>
 </table>

-Furthermore, some settings must be defined before the init method to take effect.
+Furthermore, some settings must be defined before the init method takes effect.
 For example, if you want the solver to compute the runtime properly (the sum of the setup time and the solving time), you must set this option before the init method (which is part of the setup time).
 We provide below an example.

 <table class="manual">
   <tr>